phizaz/remote-run/README.md

 remoterun --init
 ```

-This will initiate your `.remoterunrc` configuration file, and `.remoterunignore` igonre file (listing all the files that will not be transfered to the remote host).
+This will initiate your `.remoterunrc` configuration file, and `.remoterunignore` ignore file (listing all the files that will not be transfered to the remote host).

-They should initially look like this
+They should initially look like this:

 For `.remtoerunrc` (YAML style) which will give you a good head-start.
-Note the `command` section will run a command in your local machine, and ofcourse `remote` will run a command on your remote machine.
+Note the `command` section will run a command in your local machine, and of course `remote` will run a command on your remote machine.

 ```
 host: user@host